krllstdn/RepositoryEventAnalytics/README.md

 Activate environment:
 `source venv/bin/activate`
-Activate environment:
-`source venv/bin/activate`

-Install the requirements:
 Install requirements into the environment:
 `pip install -r requirements.txt`

-Navigate to the RepoEventTracker directory.
 Navigate to the RepoEventTracker directory.

 Create `.env` file from the `.env-example` in the RepoEventTracker directory.
 Add your GitHub token there.